Support the news

 Dachshund Harry and his sister, Sally, spend their days playing and napping.
-But, life wasn’t always easy for these two.
+But, life wasn't always easy for these two stars of Animal Planet's Puppy Bowl IX.
 Born prematurely to a mother who had to be euthanized, they were the only survivors of a litter of six, bottle-fed every two hours by Furever Dachshund Rescue Chair Laura Coulombe and her daughter, Mary.

-“It’s crazy, it’s crazy amazing,” Mary Coulombe said.
-“We went from bottle feeding and hoping their weight would go up to them going to the Puppy Bowl and everybody’s like, your puppies are gorgeous.
-It was a long trip. a long trip.”
+“It's crazy, it's crazy amazing,” Mary Coulombe said.
+“We went from bottle feeding and hoping their weight would go up to them going to the Puppy Bowl and everybody's like, your puppies are gorgeous.
+It was a long trip.
+A loooong trip, hah?”

-It’s been a long trip for the producers of the Puppy Bowl, too.
+It's been a long trip for the producers of the Puppy Bowl, too.
 The show began nine years ago on a lark.
-Last year, the 12-hour marathon attracted 8.7 million unique viewers and another 5.5 million page views on Animal Planet’s website.
-Those numbers pale in comparison to the 177 million fans who tuned in for at least a few minutes of last year’s Super Bowl, but they were enough to attract Washington Post features writer Maura Judkis.
+Last year, the 12-hour marathon attracted 8.7 million unique total viewers and another 5.5 million page views on Animal Planet's website.
+Those numbers pale in comparison to the 177 million fans who tuned in for at least a few minutes of last year's Super Bowl, but they were enough to attract Washington Post Features Writer Maura Judkis.

 “The great thing about the Puppy Bowl is that no matter who you cheer for, the puppies always win,” Judkis said.
 “The winner is always going to be puppies.

 Max Brumby was the Key Production Assistant for Puppy Bowl IX, which basically meant he did a lot of paperwork and odd jobs.